 If an article or report appears that misquotes or inaccurately represents an individual, that individual should inform the group of that occurrence as soon as possible.

-Any member contacted by the news media should recommend that the reporter talk to the Steering Committee Co-Chairs, provide the Chair’s phone numbers, and notify the Co-Chairs.
+Any member contacted by the news media should recommend that the reporter talk to the Steering Committee Co-Leads, provide the Lead’s phone numbers, and notify the Co-Leads.